tristanmorgan/awskeyring/README.md

     $ gem install awskeyring --user-install

+## Wiki

+Please see the [Wiki](https://github.com/vibrato/awskeyring/wiki) for full usage instructions and tips.

 ## Quick start

 First you need to initialise your keychain to hold your AWS credentials.